 Together, these results replicate prior evidence of opportunity cost neglect and sensitivity to making opportunity costs explicit.
-Moreover, the fact that we observe strong evidence of opportunity cost neglect using a battery of intensive repeated choices suggests a potential for methodological improvements: researchers may measure moderators more precisely using repeated opportunity cost decisions.
+Moreover, the fact that we observe strong evidence of opportunity cost neglect using a battery of intensive repeated choices suggests a potential for methodological improvements: researchers may measure opportunity cost neglect more precisely by using repeated choices, enabling a more fine-grained search for moderators.

-4.2.1.2.
-Disaggregate analyses.
+Disaggregate Analyses.
 We repeated this analysis using disaggregate trial-level data to account for the role of surplus (WTP - price).
-Specifically, we regressed purchase on opportunity cost salience (1 = explicit, -1 = implicit), controlling for position (-1 = first block, 1 = second block) and trial-level surplus.
-We account for nonindependence through inclusion of participant-level random intercepts and random slopes on surplus and condition.
+Specifically, we used a logistic regression of purchase as a function of opportunity cost salience (1 = explicit, -1 = implicit), controlling for position (-1 = first block, 1 = second block) and trial-level surplus.
+We account for nonindependence through inclusion of participant-level random intercepts and random slopes on surplus and condition.7